Zahra-Arshad/rock_paper_scissors/README.md

 # rock_paper_scissor
-january 2019 /n
-a basic website for a simple game of rock, paper, scissors
+a basic website for a simple game of rock, paper, scissors made january 2019.